ljubo106/DM42pcm/README.md

 ## DM42 Persistent Custom Menu firmware mod

-DM42 calculator (https://www.swissmicros.com/product/dm42) has dedicated custom keys, however, the default functionality assigned to those keys (help, font manipulation, etc.) is not frequently used.
-On the other hand, user assigned functions are usually frequently needed but accessible only after activation of the custom menu with Shift-Custom key.
+DM42 calculator (https://www.swissmicros.com/product/dm42) has dedicated custom menu keys (F-Buttons), however, the default functionality assigned to those keys (help, font manipulation, etc.) is not frequently used.
+On the other hand, functions, programs or variables assigned to custom keys are accessible only after activation of the custom menu with the Shift-Custom key sequence.

-This firmware mod is implementing the persistent custom menu, making the custom menu permanently visible and accessible – the custom menu logic is inverted – custom menu is always visible and to temporarily exit it one need to press Shift-Custom.
+This firmware mod is implementing persistent custom menu, making the custom menu permanently visible and accessible – custom menu logic is inverted – the custom menu is always visible and to temporary exit it one need to press Shift-Custom.

 Download: https://github.com/ljubo106/DM42pcm/releases